sadhami0519/newsletter-juicer/README.md

 **Newsletter Juicer** solves the information overload paradox through intelligent automation.
 By deploying specialized AI agents to handle categorization, summarization, and deduplication, users regain control of their inbox while staying informed on topics that matter.

-The system is:
-- 🚀 **Production-ready** — Deploy today
-- 💰 **Completely free** — Uses Gemini free tier
-- 🔄 **Scalable** — Handles hundreds of newsletters daily
-- 🎯 **Extensible** — Ready for dashboards, databases, and advanced analytics

-**Get started in 5 minutes.
-Transform your newsletter workflow forever.**

----

-*Built with Python, Google Gemini API, and a passion for information accessibility.*